Frequently Asked Questions

 Not in the near future, for several reasons:

 I'm just one guy working on this project.
 I think it'd be a bad idea for me to split my already limited resources over multiple separate codebases.
-Instead, I'm focused on making the web verison of Football GM as good as possible.
+Instead, I'm focused on making the web version of Football GM as good as possible.

 It is possible to improve the mobile experience of Football GM without making an app.
 The mobile web version can be improved, and it will be improved.
 But given the above point, it'll take some time.
 Bear with me :)